cq2-co/cq2/README.md

 There are no chat/forum platforms built for complex discussions.

 Discussions using existing platforms turn into a mess of unorganised comments.
+They lack structure.
 People talk over one another and topics get mixed up.
-Replies to a particular topic are spread across different comments and you’re forced to mentally manage all the quotes and their replies.
+Replies to a particular topic are spread across different comments and you're forced to mentally manage all the quotes and their replies.

-In-person discussions are hit-or-miss, and most often go nowhere.
+In-person discussions are hit-or-miss and most often go nowhere.
+They make it extremely hard to have a good structure.
+Instead of well-formed thoughts, you often get impulsive responses and hot takes.
 They favour speaking ability.
-Instead of well-formed thoughts, you often get impulsive responses and hot takes.
-Many discussions benefit from taking a break to gather evidence or think more but there’s never enough time.
+Many discussions benefit from taking a break to gather evidence or think more but there's never enough time.

+**CQ2 is the only tool specifically built for complex discussionss.
+It's in its early stages, but it's the start of something that we think will both make discussions immensely enjoyable and radically increase productivity.**

+## Features

+> #### No more mess of unorganised comments
+>
+> Create threads inside threads so that each thread stays on topic and organised
+>
+> #### Forget quote hell
+>
-**In CQ2, forget quote hell — create threads around specific quotes and find all replies related to a topic at one place.
-No more mess of unorganised comments — create threads inside threads so that each thread stays on topic and organised.
-Never lose context of where you are — see all parent threads of the current thread in the same view.**
+> Create threads around specific quotes and find all replies related to a topic at one place
+>
+> #### Conclude threads
+>
+> Add conclusions to resolved threads and to the whole discussion once it's resolved
+>
+> #### Focus on what matters
+>
+> CQ2's tree lets you see which threads have unread comments and which are concluded, and lets you quickly go to a particular thread
+>
+> #### Never lose context of where you are
+>
+> See all parent threads of the current thread in the same view

 ## Get in touch